It’s a good idea to think about how you’ll manage your money while pregnant and once your baby is born.

 You can get free NHS dental care during your pregnancy, and for one year after your baby’s born.

-All pregnant mums in Scotland should receive free Healthy Start vitamins.
+All pregnant mums in Scotland should receive free vitamins.
 These are specifically designed for pregnant and breastfeeding women.

 You don’t need to apply.
 Ask your midwife for your free vitamins.

-Healthy Start vouchers can be used in some shops in exchange for milk, fruit and vegetables.
+Best Start Foods payment card can be used in some shops in exchange for milk, fruit and vegetables.

-You may be entitled to Healthy Start food vouchers if you're pregnant and:
+You may be entitled to a Best Start payment card if you’re pregnant and:

 Ask your midwife about your eligibility.